tosin2013/openshift-virt-tekton-ref/README.md

 ## Openshift virt Tekton Reference Demo

-The `Openshift virt Tekton Reference Demo` repository is a collection of resources and configurations designed to manage OpenShift 4.15 Workshop instances using Tekton, a powerful Kubernetes-native CI/CD framework.
+The `Openshift virt Tekton Reference Demo` repository is a collection of resources and configurations designed to manage OpenShift 4 instances using Tekton, a powerful Kubernetes-native CI/CD framework.
 This repository serves as a reference for applying Kubernetes configurations to OpenShift clusters, leveraging Tekton's custom resource definitions (CRDs) to create portable and efficient CI/CD pipelines.

 ## Main Purpose